flosse/scaleApp/README.markdown

 	    };
       });

-As you can see the module is a function that takes the sandbox as an parameter and returns an object that has the two functions 'init' and 'destroy'.
+As you can see the module is a function that takes the sandbox as a parameter and returns an object that has two functions 'init' and 'destroy'.
 The 'init' function is called by the framework when the module is supposed to start.
 The 'destroy' function is called when the module has to shut down.